 Successful businesses spend time and money developing and marketing their products or services.
 Companies need the public to recognise that product or service as theirs and theirs alone to build a strong reputation and hopefully positive association through their chosen mark.
 Trade marks are an important element when identifying a particular company’s products or services – and building goodwill and loyalty among customers as well as retaining their business.

-A trade mark allows consumers to easily identify a product or service you are selling is yours.
 Registering a trade mark gains exclusive rights and prevents others from using a similar mark in relation to similar goods and services.

 The longer a trade mark is used to identify goods and services, the stronger and more valuable a brand can become so it is important to get the concept right from the beginning.
 In some cases, trade marks are the most valuable assets of a business.
 Famous trade marks such as those owned by Apple, Google and Coca-Cola are instantly recognisable on a worldwide scale because they have become completely synonymous with the brands.